 - Ironbark.
 Reduces the damage your target takes by 20% for 12 seconds.
 Use this whenever tank damage has gotten too high for your HoTs, or if another key ally is in trouble.
 It has a reasonably short cooldown.
 You can cast this on yourself if Barkskin is on cooldown, or if you need both (what are you getting hit by!?).

-- Trick: Tranquility benefits from your Mastery, so throw out a Wild Growth and make sure you’ve coated in the raid in Revejunations where possible before you cast Tranquility to give it a 15-40% boost.
+- Trick: Tranquility benefits from your Mastery, so throw out a Wild Growth and make sure you’ve coated in the raid in Revejunations where possible before you cast Tranquility to give it a significant boost.

 - Ysera’s Gift.
 Basically a free heal on you, or a raid member every 5 seconds.
-It does not benefit from Haste or Versatility, isn’t increased by your Mastery, and cannot critically heal.
-It will only heal allies within 30 yards and the heal is based off your own Max HP, not the targets.
+It doesn’t benefit from Haste or Versatility, isn’t increased by your Mastery, and cannot critically heal.
 At 930 ilvl this is worth about a passive 28k hps, so it’s pretty strong.

 - Omen of Clarity.
 Omen of Clarity rewards you with some free Regrowth casts for having Lifebloom up.
 You are likely to see 2-3 procs a minute, and if the raid is in reasonable health you can cast the free Regrowths on the tank to put up another HoT for your mastery.
 You should make use of every proc.
 Omen of Clarity has a chance to proc even if the Lifebloom tick was 100% overheal.

 - Efflorescence.
 Targeted healing effect that heals allies in the green circle.
 It lasts for 30 seconds and you’ll want to aim for 100% uptime (here’s a WeakAura to help).
 It’s very efficient so long as there are at least three allies in the circle that are missing health.
 It’s large enough to hit both the tank and the melee group in most fights and that is often the recommended strategy.
 Haste increases the rate at which Efflorescence heals and it can crit.